 Be prepared for the filing date!

-Form 990 is over 10 pages (not including additional schedules and written attachments), so no doubt your organization should have a jump start on the process.
+Form 990 is over 10 pages (not including additional schedules and written attachments) so your organization should get jump start on the process.
 The best way to be prepared, year after year, is to have updated and applicable policies asked about on the form readily available to be referenced.
 I’m offering a great deal that features 10 policies related to Form 990 for $990.
 The rate includes a comprehensive consultation and full review round.